Jerry Johnston

 Jerome Richard "Jerry" Johnston (born May 12, 1959) is an American evangelical Christian pastor, author, and docu-filmmaker.
 Johnston is currently vice president for Innovation and Strategic marketing at Houston Baptist University in Houston, Texas, and director of Christian Thinkers Society.
 Johnston and his wife Cristie Jo Huf Johnston are professors of theology and co-producers of a documentary in production about the "Nones" phenomenon.

 Early life and education

-Concurrent to Johnston’s senior year in high school, he took courses and graduated from Youth for Christ’s Christ Unlimited Bible Institute, and he ultimately received a General Equivalency Diploma.
+Concurrent to Johnston's senior year in high school, he took courses and graduated from Youth for Christ's Christ Unlimited Bible Institute, and he ultimately received a General Equivalency Diploma.
 He was accepted on a scholarship to then named Liberty Baptist College in Lynchburg, Virginia.
 While at Liberty, Johnston became an "associate evangelist" for the college.
-Jerry received his B.A. from Midwestern Baptist College in Kansas City, Missouri, and his Master of Divinity from Midwestern Baptist Theological Seminary.
+He studied at Midwestern Baptist College and earned a Bachelor of Arts, then he studied at Midwestern Baptist Theological Seminary in Kansas City, Missouri and earned a Master of Divinity.
 In May 2012, Johnston and his wife each earned Doctor of Ministry degrees from Acadia Divinity College in Wolfville, Nova Scotia, an entity affiliated with the Convention of Atlantic Baptist Churches.
 Johnston's doctoral thesis is entitled An Exploration of Rates and Causes of Attrition among Protestant Evangelical Clergy in the United States.
-In 1998, Johnston delivered Liberty University's baccalaureate speech, and Liberty Baptist Theological Seminary awarded Johnston an honorary Doctor of Divinity degree.
-Johnston controversially used the title "Doctor" based on this honorary degree before earning even his undergraduate degree.